-The life sciences industry is constantly changing, so marketing trends are constantly evolving.
-As we move into 2023, there are a few key trends that life sciences marketers need to be aware of to stay ahead of the curve.
+The industry constantly changes, so life sciences marketing trends are constantly evolving.
+As we move into 2024, there are a few key digital marketing trends in life sciences that marketers need to be aware of to stay ahead of the curve.
 Some of the biggest digital marketing trends in life sciences we’re seeing include an increased focus on personalization, greater use of data and analytics, and a move towards more digital marketing channels.
 In this blog post, we’ll explore these trends in more detail and provide tips on preparing for them.
 By understanding the trends shaping the future of life sciences marketing, you can ensure that your campaigns are ahead of the curve and deliver solid results.

-So, while you’re probably not even done with all your follow-up for 2022 and here’s 2023 already!
-New plans must be made, budgets to be approved, and micro-managing bosses must be kept satisfied.
+So, while you’re probably not even done with all your follow-up for 2023, here’s 2024 already!
+New plans must be made, budgets must be approved, and micro-managing bosses must be kept satisfied.

 Increased use of big data analytics

 The use of big data analytics will grow in popularity as marketers look for ways to understand customer behavior and preferences better.
 Following OpenAI’s ChatGTP this might be the most important one to explore when diving into Life Sciences Marketing Trends for 2024!

 Marketing automation is becoming the norm